Optimal quantization for a probability measure on a nonuniform stretched Sierpi\'{n}ski triangle: Basic definitions and lemmas

 For $\go \in I^k$, $k\geq 1$, since $a(\go)=E(X : X \in J_\go)$, using Lemma~\ref{lemma1}, we have For any $(a, b) \in \D R^2$, $E\|X-(a, b)\|^2=V+\|(\frac 12, \frac {\sqrt{3}} 4)-(a, b)\|^2.$ In fact, for any $\go \in I^k$, $k\geq 1$, we have $\int_{\tri_\go}\|x-(a, b)\|^2 dP= p_\go \int\|(x_1, x_2) -(a, b)\|^2 dP\circ S_\go^{-1},$ which implies

-The expressions \eqref{eq0} and \eqref{eq1} are useful to obtain the optimal sets and the corresponding quantization errors with respect to the probability distribution $P$.
-Notice that with respect to the median passing through the vertex $(\frac 12, \frac{\sqrt{3}}2)$, the R-triangle has the maximum symmetry, i.e., with respect to the line $x_1=\frac 12$ the R-triangle is geometrically symmetric.
-Also, observe that, if the two basic rectangles of similar geometrical shape lie in the opposite sides of the line $x_1=\frac 12$, and are equidistant from the line $x_1=\frac 12$, then they have the same probability (see Figure~\ref{Fig1}, Figure~\ref{Fig2} or Figure~\ref{Fig3}); hence, they are symmetric with respect to the probability distribution $P$ as well. \end{note} In the next section, we determine the optimal sets of $n$-means for all $n\geq 2$.
+The expressions \eqref{eq010} and \eqref{eq1} are useful to obtain the optimal sets and the corresponding quantization errors with respect to the probability distribution $P$.
+Notice that with respect to the median passing through the vertex $(\frac 12, \frac{\sqrt{3}}2)$, the stretched Sierpi\'{n}ski triangle has the maximum symmetry, i.e., with respect to the line $x_1=\frac 12$ the stretched Sierpi\'{n}ski triangle is geometrically symmetric.
+Also, observe that if the two basic rectangles of similar geometrical shape lie on opposite sides of the line $x_1=\frac 12$, and are equidistant from the line $x_1=\frac 12$, then they have the same probability (see Figure~\ref{Fig0}); hence, they are symmetric with respect to the probability distribution $P$ as well. \end{note} In the next section, we determine the optimal sets of $n$-means for all $n\geq 2$.